 We suggest you arrive at the theatre 30 minutes prior to the start of the show.
-This will allow you plenty of time to find your seats before the performance begins.
+This will allow you plenty of time to relax, visit the bar or bathrooms, and find your seat.

-Venue foyers generally open 60 minutes before a performance is scheduled to begin, including theatre bars where a range of drink options are available, as well as ice creams.
+Venue foyers and theatre bars are generally open 60 minutes before a performance is scheduled to begin.

-You will be admitted at the first suitable break in the performance as determined by the promoter of the event or performing company.
-In some cases the first suitable break may be the interval.
+If you are running late, you will be admitted at the first suitable break in the performance, as determined by the promoter of the event or performing arts company.
+In some cases, the first suitable break may be the interval.

 Our staff on the night will do all they can to ensure you are able to enter the performance as soon as possible.